 Tigers outfielder JD Martinez sprains foot, out several days

-By The Associated Press Detroit Tigers outfielder J.D.
+Detroit Tigers outfielder J.D.
 Martinez sprained his right foot making a shoestring catch Saturday and is expected to be sidelined for several days.
-X-rays were negative.
+"We'll see about it tomorrow," he told reporters.

 Comments